-A final important issue over which there is some debate is the role to be played by the Bank of Canada in any formalized and expanded SAC, and whether its role would add to its existing power.
-On one side of the debate are those opposed to expanding the Bank's powers.
+On one side of the debate are those who are opposed to expanding the Bank's powers.
 Some on Parliament Hill might believe that any enhanced powers of regulation or oversight should lie with elected rather than appointed officials.
-There are also those who argue that having the Bank of Canada more closely involved in regulatory affairs may expose it to excessive political influence and thus threaten its valuable operational independence.
+There are also those who argue that getting the Bank of Canada more closely involved in regulatory affairs may expose it to excessive political influence and thus threaten its valuable operational independence.
 On the other side of the debate are those who focus more on the technical skills required from any effective macro-prudential regulator.
-Two observations make it easy to argue for an increased role for the Bank (Crow, 2009b).
+Two observations make it easy to argue for an increased role for the Bank (Crow 2009b).
 First, the Bank's expertise in macroeconomics and the macro role of financial markets likely exists in no other Canadian institution, so giving it some increased responsibilities in dealing with macro-prudential regulation seems only logical.
-Second, if new financial-market regulations involve cyclical indicators or thresholds of any kind, it will be incumbent on someone to determine when the cyclical "trigger" is pulled.
-Given that the Bank controls the most important counter-cyclical tool in the government's policy arsenal, the Bank should clearly be involved in this decision.
+Second, if new financial-market regulations involve cyclical indicators or thresholds of any kind, it will be incumbent on someone to determine when the cyclical "trigger" is pulled; given that the Bank controls the most important counter-cyclical tool in the government's policy arsenal, the Bank should clearly be involved in this decision.

-As argued earlier, the evolution toward a "coherent monetary order" in Canada has delivered considerable benefits for many years.
-The same logic demands that we develop a coherent order for financial stability; but in this task we may still be far from success.
 Designing an institutional framework for macro-prudential regulation and oversight, and determining the Bank of Canada's appropriate role and responsibilities within it, are not simple tasks.
 It will require the Canadian government, first, to recognize the importance of the issue and, second, to take the time required in consultation and design to assemble the framework with the appropriate parties involved and responsibilities clearly assigned.
 Doing it right involves bringing together various policy authorities with different perspectives, different specialties, and different primary mandates.
 But such complexities are central to any structure devoted to taking a more systemic view of financial institutions and markets.

+Section 4.
 Final Thoughts